 The purpose of the issuance was to finance construction of an industrial water system for the Port Westward property.
 Under an intergovernmental agreement, the note payments will be made by the Columbia County Development Agency with tax increment revenues.
-The final amortization of this loan was approved December 2014.
-Note principal and interest payments are due annually on June 1, and the note matures in 2032.
+The note and related receivable were forgiven in December of 2022.

-OBDD Loan #659-15-01, Issued 12/01/08 - Original Note: \$3,000,000
+OBDD Loan #659-15-01, Issued 12/01/08 - Replaced by distribution agreement dated 12/21/22

-The purpose of the issuance was to finance construction and rehabilitation of rail track at the Port Westward site forming the Port Westward Railroad System.
-Note principal and interest payments are due annually on December 1st and the note matures on December 1, 2032.
-The issuance is secured by the related capital asset acquisitions and other Port capital assets.
+The purpose of the original issuance was to finance construction and rehabilitation of rail track at the Port Westward site forming the Port Westward Railroad System.
+The original note was replaced by a distribution agreement, with principal and interest payments due annually on December 1st and the agreement matures on December 1, 2032.
+The issuance is secured by a pledge of tax incremental revenues as defined by the distribution agreement.
 The Port has entered into an agreement with users of the Rail to make the annual debt service payments.
 Currently Columbia Pacific Bio-Refinery is the only user.
 An intergovernmental agreement with Columbia County Development Agency (CCDA) provides that if there is insufficient revenue to make a debt service payment on the loan, CCDA has conditionally agreed to pay the deficiency.
 The major condition is the availability of tax increment revenue in any given year.
 If tax increment revenue is insufficient, the Port is obligated to pay the Rail Loan annual payment.